Inexorably/naoTest/README.md

 # naoTest

 In creating controllers for bipedal locomotion, the upper body is often neglected and modeled as a rigid, armless torso.
 In this repo, the population of organisms (controllers) learn to use the robot's upper body and left hip + left ankle roll to stabilize the robot while a motion plant moves all motors in the right leg and left ankle pitch to attempt to destabilize the system.
+Note that the organism controllers currently take the left foot zmp and associated time derivatives as inputs, as it is assumed that the left foot is grounded.
+An additional reversed copy of the controller can be added to extend the allowed cases to either feet, but restricting to a single foot speeds up learning.

 <img src="https://user-images.githubusercontent.com/16945020/114021636-c1f1e700-9825-11eb-84e6-cf89739f7717.png" width="720">